The Corsair K95 RGB Platinum XT is a super popular keyboard used for the purpose of gaming.

 - Cherry MX Brown: This switch is the jack of all trades.
 It’s relatively quiet, has a small tactile bump, and is not too intrusive in any way.
 You really can’t go wrong with the Cherry MX Brown, but there isn’t anything special about it either.

 - Cherry MX Blue: If you want a keyboard that clicks, the Blue switch is perfect for you.
 This switch will click on every keystroke, so it’s perfect if you enjoy auditory feedback.
 It can be quite annoying for those around you so beware.
+The blue switches are what make this board one of the best keyboards with Cherry MX Blue switches.

 Overall, Cherry MX switches are a high quality option that will last for a very long time.
 The only downside to them is they tend to be a bit on the scratchy side.